 A winter travel guide to Swedish Lapland

-Lapland may be most commonly associated with the northernmost region of Finland, but this region, known as Sápmi by the indigenous Sámi people – actually encompasses the northern reaches of Sweden and Norway as well.
+Lapland may be most commonly associated with northern Finland, but this region, known as Sápmi by the indigenous Sámi people – actually encompasses the northern reaches of Sweden and Norway as well.
 While Rovaniemi (Finland) and Tromso (Norway) have firmly established themselves as major hubs for winter tourism in the Arctic, Swedish Lapland is often overlooked by international visitors, despite offering many of the same exhilarating experiences and numerous standout attractions that you won’t find anywhere else.
 It tends to be more affordable, too, making it an excellent alternative to its ever popular neighbouring Nordic countries.
 To point you in the right direction, here’s everything you need to know if you’re considering a trip to Swedish Lapland.

 Browse Swedish Lapland holidays